makersmelx/GiteaCanvasHelper/README.md

 (Only for testing local Gitea): If you would like to test your local Gitea instance, otherwise please ignore.
 Define CONNECTION and Set CONNECTION to 'local', so that the program will connect to local server (see axios/gitea.js)

+## Course Setting (Before running)

+See `example/courses.json.example`.
+Make a copy of it to the root dir.
+Rename it to `courses.json`

+**Please update the course name, or the id of the course on Canvas.**

+For the usage below, when you need to type in a course name, please **use the course name rather than the actually id here**

 ## Org and Team in Gitea
 In Gitea, you cannot add a user to an organization directly.
 Instead, you should invite the user to at least one team in this organization, to add the user to the organization.